 SHA-256 or short for Secure hashing algorithm generates a unique 256-bit string.
 It processes a block in less than 10 minutes.
 Its hash rate is measure in Gigahashes per second.
 The major cryptocurrency that uses SHA-256 include:

 Popular ASICs (Applications Specific Integrated Circuits) like Antminer s9 and s7 uses SHA-256 to mine Bitcoin and other cryptocurrencies.

 Another popular algorithm is the Scrypt Algorithm.
 It uses a lot of memory compared to other algorithms.
-It’s hash rate is measure in Kilohashes per second (KH/s).
-Popular cryptocurrency that uses Scrypt algorithm include.
-Scrypt algorithm is used in CPUs, GPU’s and ASICs.
+Its hash rate is measure in Kilohashes per second (KH/s).
+Some of the cryptocurrency that uses Scrypt include:

 X11 algorithm is popular for its energy efficiency.
 It uses far less energy when hashing compared to other algorithms.
 X11 was created by DarkCoin developer Evan Duffield, that was later renamed to DASH.
 X11 combines 11 different hash functions to one algorithm; hence X11.
 At the time of development, the X11 algorithm had properties that would make an ASIC incapable of mining efficiently; so miners with CPUs and GPUs can compete for the reward.
 X11 measures hash rate in Megahashes (MH/s).
 Popular cryptocurrency that uses X11 algorithm includes: